VIKOI

 Artist Statement

-I make work about how it feels to exist in a world not built for you.
+Vikoi was born in Somerset in the South West of England and makes work about how it feels to exist in a world not built for you.

-Please explore my art here
+Please explore Vikoi’s art here